tyo-nu/MINE-Database/README.md

 - sdf: Structured Data File (concatenated mol files)
 - tsv: FOR EXPORT ONLY, a tab separated file compatible with ModelSEED

+## Running Pickaxe
-### Running Pickaxe through a python file
+### Running Pickaxe through a python file (recommended)
 An example file, pickaxe_run.py, provides a framework for running pickaxe through a python file.
 The starting compounds, rules and cofactors, optional database information, and Pickaxe run options are specified.
 After running the results are stored in a specified database or written to .tsv files.

-### Pickaxe command-line usage
+### Pickaxe command-line usage (not recommended - see above section)
 Pickaxe.py can be called independently to generate predictions with or without database storage.
-To list all options call `python pickaxe.py -h`.
+To list all options call `python -m minedatabase.pickaxe -h`.
+Note that due to relative imports, it needs to be run as a module (-m flag) from the MINE-Database directory.
 To predict all chemical damage reactions for one generation on compounds in the iAF1260 model one would call `python pickaxe.py -C ./data/ChemicalDamageCoreactants.tsv -r ./data/ChemicalDamageRxnRules.tsv -g 1 -c ./data/iAF1260.tsv`